Which country is cheaper, the USA or Belgium?

 Las Vegas: Long running shows along with traveling Broadway productions make the theater scene here diverse and entertaining.

-Eating is part of the travel experience when you visit The USA.
+The food selection at local restaurants is excellent in The USA.
 Food in the United States can vary significantly by region.
 Many large cities have popular restaurant scenes with famous chefs and world-class food.
 Smaller towns, however, might only offer some common chain restaurants.
 Southern cuisine can be different than the recipes found in New England, as well as that from the west coast.
 Also, as America is a diverse nation, it's very easy to find cuisine from other cultures.
 Mexican food is very popular, and different regions of the U.S. offer their own version of it such as Tex-Mex.
 Generally, some of the most famous places for the best food include New York, New Orleans, San Francisco, Chicago, and Las Vegas, although there are plenty of others.

-NYC: The city has a diverse variety of restaurants, from local dives to Michelin star options.
+NYC: The city has a diverse variety of restaurants, with everything from local dives to Michelin star options.
+There are many neighborhoods that are notable for their ethnic cuisine, particularly Little Italy and Chinatown.
 Quintessential NYC dishes include NYC pizza, NYC hot dogs, bagels, and Chinese dim sum.

 Los Angeles: As a huge and diverse city, there is no shortage of amazing food options around town.
-Popular dishes include Cobb Salads, Mexican Tacos, and the French Dip Sandwich.
+There are a wide range of cuisines represented and many different neighborhoods that specialize in specific types of food.
+Popular dishes around town include Cobb Salads, Mexican Tacos, and the French Dip Sandwich.

-Chicago: While you're in town you have to try the famous deep dish pizza, Chicago style hot dogs, and Italian beef.
+Chicago: With everything from award-winning luxury restaurants to local dives, this city has something for everyone.
+It also has very distinct local flavors and dishes that create an identity and bring great pride to the locals.
+While you're in town you have to try the famous deep dish pizza, Chicago style hot dogs, and Italian beef.

-DC: You can find restaurants from almost any cuisine here, so it's worth exploring and stepping out of your comfort zone.
+DC: This city is among the most diverse in the country, so you can find restaurants from almost any cuisine here.
+It's worth exploring and stepping out of your comfort zone.
+There are popular neighborhoods for Ethiopian, Korean, Thai, Japanese, and Chinese food, among many others.

-New Orleans: It's the birthplace of bananas foster and popular for it's gumbo, crawfish etouffee, jambalaya, and red beans and rice.
+New Orleans: It has rapidly grown into one of the United State's most well known foodie destinations.
+It's the birthplace of bananas foster and popular for it's gumbo, crawfish etouffee, jambalaya, and red beans and rice.
+While there are a number of celebrity chefs from New Orleans, you'll also find many local restaurants that aren't as well known but are equally worth visiting.

-If the nightlife is your priority, you'll find comparable options between Belgium and The USA.
+If the nightlife is your priority, you'll find great options in both Belgium and The USA.

 The nightlife in Belgium has something for everybody.
 As the largest city, Brussels not only draws the biggest crowds in the evenings, but has also earned itself a reputation as a party-oriented city at night.
 With dozens of nightclubs offering every type of music, to the vibrant bar and pub scene, as well as the theater and fine dining offerings, Brussels has an active scene for both locals and visitors alike.
 Some of the best spots in Brussels include Madame Moustache, the Music Village, Fuse, and Spirito.
 Antwerp also offers its share of nightlife.
 Dozens of bars and clubs come alive at night here also.
 Ghent, Bruges, and other tourist destinations also offer plenty of bars and theaters, although the nightlife scene is not as active later in the night.